 There is so much to see and do in Washington, DC, that it can almost seem impossible to do it all in one trip.
 But local insiders know that the town is actually quite small and easy to navigate, thanks to the metro, buses, and bikes in arm’s reach.
 As a bonus, many key attractions are also walkable from the hostel.
 And we want to help you take even greener footprints, while enjoying the rich diversity of the District:

 Contrary to popular belief, not all Smithsonians are on the National Mall.
 In fact, the National Portrait Gallery - a local favorite - is just a 15 minute walk from the hostel.
 Right out front is the metro, and you can jump on the Red Line 3 stops to Dupont Circle for 2 hidden gems: the Phillips Collection and the O Street Mansion.
-Take a break and fill your belly at nearby eco-friendly and inexpensive fast casual restaurants like Sweet Green or Shop House.
+Take a break and fill your belly at nearby eco-friendly and inexpensive fast casual restaurants like Sweet Green.
 When you’re ready to head back to the hostel, pick up a Capital Bike Share bike and pedal straight down L street in the bike lane until you reach the hostel and dock your bike on the corner.

 Pro tip: Visit the Phillips Collection Tuesday-Friday and admission is by donation - your choice how much to pay.